 Due to the relative scarcity of epidemiological research looking at the potential effects of specific fruits, vegetables, legumes, nuts and seeds; it would be inappropriate to try to estimate their effects on health.
 It's safe to assume that some foods within these categories are healthier than others; but in the main it's hard to draw any firm conclusions.
 Furthermore, there are good pragmatic reasons for eating a wide selection of whole plant foods – it helps to ensure that one gets a spectrum of vitamins and minerals.

-Wherever possible I have used systematic reviews and meta-analyses of prospective studies: these articles pool together many studies on a given research topic to create more powerful (and reliable) results.
+Wherever possible I have used systematic reviews and meta-analyses of prospective studies: these articles pool together many studies on a given research topic to create more precise estimates.
 I want you to get a sense of just how consistently these broad categories of whole plant foods are associated with lower rates of diseases and premature death.
-It's possible to curate a bunch scientific papers to "support" any theory or idea, providing that one is suitable selective.
-But with whole plant foods one doesn't have to cherry-pick because the science on this topic unwaveringly favourable.
+It's possible to curate a bunch of scientific papers to "support" any theory or idea, providing that one is suitable selective.
+But with whole plant foods one doesn't have to cherry-pick because the science on this topic is unwaveringly favourable.

 Fruits and Vegetables